 4. Balance your portfolio

 In reality, you don’t always have to choose between one of two things.
-For example, you can hold on to both stocks and bonds if you have enough eggs to separate into baskets.
+For example, you can hold on to both stocks and bonds or even go to the foreign market and invest in uk, if you have enough eggs to separate into baskets.
 According to this M1 Finance review, the key to smart investing lies with rebalancing your portfolio from time to time.

 5. Save for your retirement